ShowCockpit Academy

 Changing Pages from ShowCockpit

 You probably realized that there is a "Sync Pages" option in the element.
-As according to the documentation, this option "syncronizes pages on MA2 sytem when page change occurs via ShowCockpit, using the Change Page function."
+As according to the , this option "syncronizes pages on MA2 sytem when page change occurs via ShowCockpit, using the Change Page function."

 So if you are ok with just changing pages via ShowCockpit, this is the way to go - enable this option and the driver will take care of the rest for you.